Amir0Sharif/Llama3/README.md

 The model can be directly loaded from the Hugging Face Hub using the LlamaTokenizer class

 LoRA is implemented in the Hugging Face Parameter Efficient Fine-Tuning (PEFT) library, offering ease of use and QLoRA can be leveraged by using bitsandbytes and PEFT together.
 HuggingFace Transformer Reinforcement Learning (TRL) library offers a convenient trainer for supervised finetuning with seamless integration for LoRA.

 Prepping the data for supervised fine-tuning

 It is crucial to preprocess the data into a format suitable for supervised fine-tuning.
 In essence, supervised fine-tuning involves further training a pretrained model to generate text based on a given prompt.
 The process is supervised because the model is fine-tuned using a dataset containing prompt-response pairs formatted consistently.

+import torch
+from transformers import LlamaTokenizer, LlamaForCausalLM

+model_name = 'openlm-research/open_llama_3b_v2'
+tokenizer = LlamaTokenizer.from_pretrained(model_name)
+foundation_model = LlamaForCausalLM.from_pretrained(model_name)